 To reduce the risk of getting a yeast infection, keep your vaginal area clean and dry, avoid bubble baths and feminine hygiene sprays, and wear breathable cotton underwear.
 If you suspect you may have a yeast infection, contact your doctor.
 (10)

 Supporting Your Body During Pregnancy

 Your body changes a great deal during pregnancy.
 Some of those changes can be uncomfortable and troublesome, and your body could benefit from some extra support.

 Pregnancy can alter your gut function, and pregnancy hormones can cause changes in the intestinal tract, leading to gastric problems.
-Proper nutrition can help during these changes, and supplementation can improve gut health and drainage.
+Proper nutrition and vitamins can help during these changes and can improve gut health and drainage.
 If the drainage pathways in the body aren’t working well, it can lead to some of the issues mentioned above.
 (11)